Hymns for the Rosary, and for October devotions

 There is no music or singing that is required when the rosary is prayed.

 But many people choose to sing a hymn at the start or end of the prayer.
-Some also include a hymn or instrumental music during the introduction to each decade, and some people even sing the prayer instead of saying them.
+Some include a hymn or instrumental music during the introduction to each decade.
+Some people even sing the prayers instead of saying them.

 Suitable hymns are ones based on either the day's mysteries, or on intercession through Mary: